Redefining Men’s Ministry

 Redefining Men’s Ministry is about facing that reality head-on—and refusing to leave men there.

-2. Why This Project Matters (My Calling in the Middle of It)
+2. Why This Project Matters (Our Calling in the Middle of It)

-it is to lose myself in the fog—then be met by Christ in the places I thought were behond grace.
+We are not approaching this as detached researchers.
+We’ve lived addiction, isolation, and spiritual stagnation.
+We know what it is to lose ourselves in the fog—then be met by Christ in the places we thought were beyond grace.

-This Doctor of Ministry project is my way of:
+This Doctor of Ministry project is our way of:

-• Building spritual rhythms that are realistic for men in a digital, always-on-world
+• Building spiritual rhythms that are realistic for men in a digital, always-on-world.

-• Confronting the subtle church culture that allows lesser to spirits to hijack a man’s identity in-Christ
+• Confronting the subtle church culture that allows lesser to loves to hijack a man’s identity in-Christ.

 Redefining Men’s Ministry is not about shaming the church.
 It’s about serving her—especially in regions like South Orange County where comfort hides spiritual crisis.